 “I reached out to colleagues across the state and asked if they were in a position to donate PPE, and many said they could donate some. ...
 But what I found over and over again is that they didn’t have enough to cover their needs, so my next thought was, ‘What can we do to address that?’” she said.
 “So, I started thinking about who I know that sews and are fast about it.”

 Dr. Burkman cold-called friends, family members, and acquaintances she thought might sew.
 By the end of April, she was working with about 20 volunteers who had produced over 400 masks for veterinarians across the state.

 The IVMA One Health Committee is also coordinating PPE donations from the veterinary community to public health districts across Idaho.

 Dr. Burkman and her volunteers aren’t alone in their efforts.
 JAVMA News spoke with several veterinarians who are donating their time and energy in similar ways.

 Another team of volunteers has formed at North Carolina State University College of Veterinary Medicine.
-The 76 volunteers have even named themselves.
+The 76 volunteers have even given themselves a name.